joelouthan/theologic.us/content/posts/prayers/2020-07-26-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 52:11-12
+Depart, depart, go out from there;
+touch no unclean thing;
+go out from the midst of her; purify yourselves, you who bear the vessels of the LORD.
+For you shall not go out in haste, and you shall not go in flight, for the LORD will go before you, and the God of Israel will be your rear guard.
 </b></pre>

+My Lord

+You are my righteousness.
+Cleanse me from sin

+You’ve called and i have answered.

+I don’t need to rush before you because you are already there.

+Be glorified today.

 ## Foremost